Stormy102/Lancer/README.md

 This tool is designed to aid the recon phase of a pentest or any legal & authorised attack against a device or network.
 The author does not take any liability for use of this tool for illegal use.

-See the config.ini file for more options C:\Users\Matthew\.lancer\config.ini
+See the config.ini file for more options ~\.lancer\config.ini

 optional arguments:
   -h, --help            show this help message and exit